xryanglab/xtail/README.md

 ###CONTENTS

-All relevant scripts for Xtail are located in the subdirectory source.
+All relevant scripts for Xtail are located in the subdirectory "source".
-The R install packages are located in the subdirectory packages.
+The R install packages are located in the subdirectory "packages".

 ###DOCUMENTATION

-To use Xtail, please refer to the instructions in xtail.pdf in this subdirectory source/inst/doc.
+To use Xtail, please refer to the instructions in xtail.pdf in this subdirectory source/inst/doc, or type: vignette("xtail") at the R-prompt.

 ###LICENSE